Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Results

 Since we are interested in the local addressability of these devices, we start by employing a PBR analysis to check for signatures that the measurement statistics violate Born's rule for local measurements, cf. \cref{eq:quantumP}.
 Due to statistical fluctuations, empirical frequencies $\vec{f}$ of \cref{Eq:f} typically do not satisfy the NS constraints of \cref{Eq:NS}.
 While this does not compromise the PBR protocol in computing valid $p$-value bounds, previous studies~\cite{ZGK11,ZGK13,CCC+24} have suggested that the quality of $p$-value bounds may be improved by first transforming $\vec{f}$ into an initial estimate $\vec{G} \in \NS$.
 For example, we can set~\cite{Lin_PointEstimation_2018} $\vec{G}$ as the minimizer of the KL-divergence from $\vec{f}$ to $\NS$:

 The initial estimate $\vec{G}$ then plays the role of the frequencies $\vec{f}$ in the subsequent PBR analysis in \cref{Eq:DKL,Eq:Bell-like}.

-More precisely, in the estimation stage, cf. \cref{Eq:DKL}, we use $\Q^3$, level-3 of the Moroder hierarchy~\cite{Moroder13} as a proxy for the local quantum constraints of \cref{eq:quantumP}, see the last paragraph of \cref{Sec:Sets}.
+More precisely, in determining the PBR for the hypothesis of \cref{eq:quantumP} via \cref{Eq:DKL}, we use $\Q^3$, level-3 of the Moroder hierarchy~\cite{Moroder13} as a proxy for the local quantum constraints of \cref{eq:quantumP}, see the last paragraph of \cref{Sec:Sets}.
 Hence, our null hypothesis, in fact, corresponds to the set $\Q^3$, which is a strict outer approximation of $\Q$.
-Still, a small $p$-value bound for $\Q^3$ signifies the violation of~\cref{eq:quantumP}, in the sense that a rejection of $\vecP\in\Q^3$ must entail a rejection of $\vecP\in\Q$ since $\vecP\not\in\Q^3\implies \vecP\not\in\Q$.
+Still, a small $p$-value bound for $\Q^3$ signifies the violation of~\cref{eq:quantumP}, in the sense that a rejection of $\vecP\in\Q^3$ must entail a rejection of $\vecP\in\Q$ since $\vecP\not\in\Q^3\implies \vecP\not\in\Q$, see~\cref{Fig:Inclusions}.

 After the estimation stage, we obtain the PBRs

 where $\vec{P}_\star^{\Q^3}$ represents the minimizer of the KL-divergence from $\vec{G}$ to $\Q^3$, i.e.,